blog-dovydasvenckus/blog/_posts/2017-08-05-shrink-xfs.md

 5. Edit fstab

 ### Example
-For this example, I have created virtual machine with Ubuntu installation.
+For this example, I have created a virtual machine with Ubuntu installation.
 There is /home (/dev/sda5) and / (/dev/sda1) partitions.
 In this case we will be shrinking home partition from ~8.6GB to 4GB.